Steve: That doesn't make any sense.

 - There's a famous Real Life subversion of this.
 American psychologist Gordon Allport was visiting Sigmund Freud and told him a story of a boy he'd seen on the train who wouldn't sit near anyone dirty.
 Allport said that the boy's mother seemed to be domineering, which might have something to do with his behavior.
 Freud leaned over to him and said, "And was that little boy you?"
 It was not.

 - A story (perhaps anecdotal or urban legend) of an artist who was commissioned to do the life of Christ in a giant mural.
 He started with Christ's birth, using the most cherubic baby he could find as a model, and after years reached the end, but was only stuck on the model for Judas.
 He simply could not find anyone degraded enough to use, until he finally found a worn-out drunk with the most depraved look and hired him.
 The drunk could hardly refuse the money, but when they reached the studio and saw the mural he burst into tears.
 Asked why, he said "I know about this painting.
 My mother told me about it.
 I was the model for the Christ child."

-- There is a similar story about Leonardo Da Vinci painting the Last Supper.
+- There is an inversion about Leonardo Da Vinci painting the Last Supper.
 In order to find the appropriate look for Judas, he went to the local prisons and found a man who looked haggard, angry and dangerous and used him as the model.
 Some years later he still hadn't found the right person to stand in for Jesus.
 While pondering the question, a man walked into the studio who looked perfect, clean, with kind features.
 Leonardo immediately chose the man as his inspiration for Jesus.
 When Leonardo asked the man if they had ever met, the man replied "Yes, I was Judas."